codeforbtv/strategic-plan/index.md

 ### Background

 The State of Vermont and county governments have outsourced many human services to non-governmental organizations.
 Many governmental programs are run through these organizations.
 Municipalities often partner with non-governmental organizations for economic development initiatives.
 These organizations bridge the gap between governments and the people.
 The focus of Code for BTV is to work with these organizations on civic software and open data projects.

+### Recruiting

+The Burlington, Vermont area has a very active community of technologists including the Burlington Web Application Group, the Vermont.NET User Group, and an annual event called Vermont Code Camp.
+These existing channels can be utilized to recruit Code for BTV members.

 ### Alignment with Code for America Strategic Outcomes